cryptomail/public_problem_solving/slack/p1-be-qa/Readme.md

             util.issueSimplePOSTRequest('files','upload',formData)
 ```
 Look at that bold face lie on `contentType` in the file, and look at the `fname` variables.
 All patent LIES and yet Slack API gets it right.
-:thumbsup: zats what I like to see :heart:
+:thumbsup: zats what I like to see :heart:  A little bit of magic(5) goes a long way.